 - Flanderization: Donald's actually not always being short tempered.
 In WW2 shorts, like Vanishing Private, he never break down and destroys everything.
-At the end of the war, Donald became the Antagonist in most of the short, so he became more violent and unlikeable.
+At the end of the war, Donald became the Antagonist in most of the short, so he became more violent.

 - Flower Pot Drop: In the cartoon "Donald's Dilemma", a flowerpot falling on Don's head gives him Identity Amnesia, making him think he's a great singer.
 Daisy brings him back to normal by dropping another pot on his head.

 - Fountain of Youth: "Don's Fountain of Youth": Donald finds the spring that was mistaken for the Fountain of Youth, so he decides to play a little trick on his nephews, who'd rather read comic books than enjoy their vacation.

 - Four-Fingered Hands